taey16/image-encoder/README.md

 # image-encoder
-This is a train / evaluating(inference) system for vision-networks which is originally posted on [imagenet-multiGPU.torch](https://github.com/soumith/imagenet-multiGPU.torch)
+This is a train / inference(prediction) system for vision-networks which is originally posted on [imagenet-multiGPU.torch](https://github.com/soumith/imagenet-multiGPU.torch)

 # Features
 - includes inference code fragments with threading